Plan changes for group 2

 If you’re in group 2, learn how the changes affect you and improve your lifetime pension.
 You are a member of group 2 if you work in public safety as either a police officer or firefighter and are not a member of group 5.

 If you’re unsure what group you’re in, check with your employer.

 What stays the same?

-- You will retain the current formula for calculating your pension benefit.
+- You retain the current formula for calculating your pension benefit.

-- You will see no changes to early-retirement subsidies or your bridge benefit.
+- There are no changes to early-retirement subsidies or your bridge benefit.

-- Special agreement rates will not be affected by the plan design changes.
+- Special agreement rates are not be affected by the plan design changes.